Alfred-Kobby/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line file: displays the third line of the file iacta.

 8-cwd_state file: writes into the file ls_cwd_content the result of the command ls -la

+9-duplicate_last_line file: duplicates the last line of the file iacta